Clay-Ferguson/EzChat/README.md

     git reset --hard HEAD
     git pull --force
-    sudo node EzChatServer.js --host 165.22.11.83 --port 8080 --httpPort 80
+    sudo node EzChatServer.js --host 12.34.56.78 --port 8080 --httpPort 80

-*After starting the server the Chat App will be live at `http://165.22.11.83/chat`.
-This IP address is the experimental testbed location for the app, and it's not yet running full time, and will be up and down periodically, so the app is not quite deployed to production yet, nor is there a DNS name registered for it.*

 # Caveats/Warnings

 * Currently this project represents a total of 12 hours of "Vibe Coding".
 I reviewed the code, but have not fully vetted all of it, so there may be problems, so once I have done more complete testing I'll update this status here, but for now this is mostly untested, but appears to work.

 * Currently this tool is meant to be run among friends, and there's no current way to stop someone from logging in with some identity (user name) that isn't really who they are.
 However if you need privacy, the way you can accomplish that is via an unguessable room name.
-If nobody else but your group of friends knows the name of the room, then no untrusted persons can ever get into your room, because they simply won't know its name, and there's no way to list room names, by design.
+If nobody else but your group of friends knows the name of the room, then no untrusted persons can ever get into your room, because they simply won't know its name.